uaineteine/Uaine.INI/README.md

 ### Requires:

-This project is target for .NET core 3.
-It should be compliant with earlier versions of course, however when compiling with VS, one will have to change the project settings.
+This project is target for .NET core 2.1.
+It should be compliant with earlier and later versions of course, however when compiling with VS, one will have to change the project settings.

 ### Installing